Tanah Bumbu Regency: Administrative districts

-Notes: (a) includes one kelurahan - Kota Pagatan.
+Notes: (a) includes one kelurahan - Kota Pagatan (with 3,288 inhabitants as at 2024)..

 (b) the figure for the new Kusan Tengah District is included with that for Kusan Hilir District, from which it was cut out.

 (c) the figure for the new Teluk Kepayang District is included with that for Kusan Hulu District, from which it was cut out.

 (d) includes the three offshore islands of Suwangi, Anak Suwangi and Sungai Dua.

-(e) includes 2 kelurahan - Batulicin and Gunung Tinggi. (f) not to be confused with the district of the same name in Banjar Regency.
+(e) includes 2 kelurahan - Batulicin (with 9,066 inhabitants as at 2024) and Gunung Tinggi (2,832). (f) not to be confused with the district of the same name in Banjar Regency.

-(g) includes the three offshore islands of Burung, Hantu and Tampakan. (h) includes 2 kelurahan - Kampung Baru and Tungkaran Pangeran.
+(g) includes the three offshore islands of Burung, Hantu and Tampakan. (h) includes 2 kelurahan - Kampung Baru (with 10,324 inhabitants as at 2024) and Tungkaran Pangeran (7,786).